bb-Ricardo/check_redfish/README.md

 ### Debugging
 Use option ```--verbose``` to check for connection problems.
 All redfish https requests and responses will be printed.
-This will also add the `source_data` attribute for each inventory object.

 ### Max option (health checks only)
 This option can be used to limit the results output for event log entries requested